Universal twist in Equivariant K-theory for proper and discrete actions: Twisted equivariant K-theory for proper actions, definition and properties

-\item{\bf{Excision axiom:}} Let $Z\subset X$ be an open, $G$-invariant subset such that the closure of $Z$ is contained in the interior of $A$.
+this is the additivity axiom. \item{\bf{Excision axiom:}} Let $Z\subset X$ be an open, $G$-invariant subset such that the closure of $Z$ is contained in the interior of $A$.
 Then the restriction map induced by $(X-Z, A-Z)\to (X,A)$ induces a homeomorphism of spaces of relative sections

 because any section $\sigma$ of the bundle $\Fred({\rm{Cyl}}(P|_{X-Z},P|_{X-A}))$ which restricts to the base point in $(A-Z) \times I$, can be uniquely extended to a section $\overline{\sigma}$ in $\Fred({\rm{Cyl}}(P,P|_A))$ by defining $\overline{\sigma}_{A \times I}:=s$ and $\overline{\sigma}|_{{\rm{Cyl}}(P|_{X-Z},P|_{X-A})}:=\sigma$.